Thaddeus-Maximus/linuxcnc/docs/WIRING.md

 ## DB37 Pinout

-The DB37 cable contains drive signals and motor encoder signals.
+The DB37 cable contains drive signals and motor encoder signals and connects to the TRAK drive box.

 *This pinout was determined by probing.
 I'm not sure what some of the pins do; some of the ??? pins might actually be an index pulse or something.*